khalid-naami/khalid-naami.github.io/blog/2026-05-06-oi-volume-options-flow-guide.md

 date: 2026-05-06T06:00:00+00:00
 ---

-# Mastering Market Sentiment: A Deep Dive into OI, Volume, and Institutional Flow
+# Mastering Market Sentiment: OI, Volume, and Institutional Flow

 In the fast-paced world of options trading, following the “Smart Money” isn’t just an advantage—it’s a necessity.
 At **Dashboard Options**, we’ve built the **OI & Volume** tool to strip away the noise and reveal where institutional capital is actually moving.